-Filmed on Tuesday, May 30 2023, I drive around downtown South Bend, Indiana and the University of Notre Dame to see what's going on.
+Filmed on Tuesday, May 30 2023, I drive around downtown South Bend, IN and the University of Notre Dame to see what's going on.

 One of the earliest known groups to occupy what would later become northern Indiana was the Miami tribe.
 Later, the Potawatomi moved into the region, utilizing the rich food and natural resources found along the river.